oracle/node-oracledb/INSTALL.md

 steps for your environment.

 This node-oracledb release has been tested with Node.js 10, 12 and 14 on 64-bit
-Oracle Linux (releases 6, 7 and 8), Windows and macOS.
+Oracle Linux (releases 6, 7 and 8), Windows and macOS (Intel x86).
 Note Node.js 10.16, or
 later is required.
 The add-on can also build on some 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.
 Older versions of node-oracledb may work with older versions of